 This lists any discs, concerts or collections where this piece is included.

 Conceived as a full-length concert American folk solstice oratorio without visuals, this work for treble choir in up to six parts was commissioned by WomenSing (Ofer dal Lal, Artistic Director) and premiered in December 2019 in the Bay Area.
 Elektra performed it live in November 2021 to a wonderful audience response.

 The Light of Hope Returning poignantly reflects the current state of global uncertainty, while at the same time ultimately trusting in the cycle of the seasons and the hope embodied by the eventual return of light.

-There are a total of 18 movements involving choir, two of which are a cappella.
+There are a total of 19 movements involving choir, two of which are a cappella.
 Short instrumental interludes punctuate the work.
 Solos can be taken by two or more singers.
-In the 2020 video, Allison Girvan recorded all of them, including multi-tracking the duets.
-The work ends with #18. #19 is an encore which includes a 3-note ostinato for the audience.
+In the 2020 video (see the “Performances” page on this site), Allison Girvan recorded all of them, including multi-tracking the duets.
+The work ends with #19. #20 is an encore, which includes a 3-note ostinato for the audience.

 All compositions and arrangements are by Shawn Kirchner.
 Words and music are by Shawn Kirchner; (c) Shawn Kirchner Publishing except as noted.

 Note that Shawn revised the order of the movements in the second half in the fall of 2021.
 What shows here is what Elektra performed in November 2021, but it does not exactly match the 2020 video.